Environmental, Health and Safety Certifications

-||BEAC also issues the Certified Professional Environmental Auditor (CPEA®) designation.
-The CPEA credential demonstrates one’s understanding of today’s ever changing environmental, health & safety regulations.
-The CPEA designation is fully accredited by the Council on Engineering and Scientific Specialty Boards (CESB).
-BEAC CPEAs qualify for Professional Membership status with the American Society of Safety Engineers (ASSE).
+The Certified Professional Environmental Auditor (CPEA) credential demonstrates one’s understanding of today’s ever changing environmental, health and safety regulations.
+The CPEA designation is fully accredited by the Council of Engineering and Scientific Specialty Boards (CESB).
+CPEAs qualify for Professional Membership status with the American Society of Safety Engineers (ASSE).

 Learn more about the CPEA®

+The Board of Environmental Auditor Certifications® (BEAC®) is a member of the Council of Engineering and Scientific Specialty Boards (CESB).
+CESB has granted full accreditation to BEAC’s Certified Professional Environmental Auditor (CPEA®) certification.
 BEAC has signed a Letter of Agreement with the American Society of Safety Engineers (ASSE), and CPEAs qualify for ASSE Professional Member Status.
-BEAC has also signed a letter of agreement with the American Industrial Hygiene Association (AIHA), whereby the AIHA recognizes and endorses BEAC’s CPEA certification.
+BEAC has also signed a letter of agreement with the American Industrial Hygiene Association (AIHA), whereby AIHA recognizes and endorses BEAC’s CPEA certification.

 BEAC and the Auditing Association of Canada (AAC) have signed a Declaration of Cooperation to provide mutual recognition of certification and training programs.
-In April 2009, BEAC and the American Chemistry Council (ACC) renewed a memorandum of understanding giving BEAC an oversight role in implementing the ACC’s Responsible Care® (RC) third-party certification requirements.
+In April 2009, BEAC and the American Chemistry Council (ACC) renewed a memorandum of understanding giving BEAC an oversight role in implementing the ACC’s Responsible Care® (RC) thirdparty certification requirements.
 BEAC is the only organization currently offering the RC Auditor examination.

 BEAC certification qualifies for the U.S. Department of Energy’s greenhouse gas emission reporting requirements.